Quant-Insight/Qi_API/5.Case Studies/Sensitivity Analysis.md

 # Sensitivity Analysis

-Here we showcase how Qi uses the API to find assets sensitivie to a key theme.
+Here we showcase how Qi uses the API to find assets sensitive to a key theme.

 ## Case Study 1: '10 EU Stocks Vulnerable to deflation' - Mar 2020